dw-data/environmental-defenders/README.md

 ## Dataset

-The file `environmental defenders database.xlsx` contains the data our analysis is based on.
+The file `database.xlsx` contains the data our analysis is based on.
 For further information about its structure please refer to the `Metadata` sheet in the file.

 ## Data source